Skip to content

 Info

-Example 5: Extracting genotype using genotype name instead of genotype number
+Example 5: Extracting genotype using sample name instead of index

 $ java -jar SnpSift.jar extractFields examples/1kg.head_chr1.vcf.gz CHROM POS REF ALT "GEN[HG00096].DS" "GEN[HG00097].DS"